bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-1.md

 **Even though the solutions are provided below, you are required to execute the queries, get the execution plan, think about it, and document it.**

-If the query plan or the explanation of subsequent exercises is the same, or at least very similar, it is enough to document everything once (one screenshot and one explanation); and list which (sub)exercises it is the solution for.
+If the query plan or the explanation of subsequent exercises is the same, or at least very similar, it is enough to document everything once (one screenshot and one reasoning); and list which (sub)exercises it is the solution for.

 ## Exercise 1 (2p)